liuxiang-tmo/gh-abcs-actions/labs/lab04.md

 # 4 - Workflow Templates
-In this lab you will reuse workflow templates.
+In this lab you will reuse workflow templates. - change
 > Duration: 10-15 minutes

 References: